Kawayan: Barangays

 Kawayan is politically subdivided into 20 barangays.
+Each barangay consists of puroks and some have sitios.

 In 1948, the barangays of Ungale, Tuo, and Inasuyan were transferred from Caibiran, Biliran.
 Kawayan, like the Municipality of Biliran, is a melting pot for Waray and Cebuano-speakers.
-The municipality is linguistically divided into two languages, the people of the western part of the town that faces Almeria and Maripipi at a distance speaks Cebuano while the eastern part that faces Culaba speaks Waray.
+The municipality is linguistically divided into two languages, the people of the western part of the town that faces Almeria at a distance speaks Cebuano while the eastern part that faces Maripipi and Culaba speaks Waray.

 Climate

 Demographics

 In the 2020 census, Kawayan had a population of 20,455.
 The population density was sigfig 20,455/61.02.